 - 1 large yellow onion, thinly sliced

 - Prick each sausage about six times with a fork.
 Arrange sausages in a baking dish and cover with beer and garlic.
-Cover and refrigerate; marinate for about 1 hour.
+Cover and refrigerate to marinate for about 1 hour.

 - Arrange onion slices in a skillet just large enough to hold all sausages.
 Place sausages on top and add leftover marinade to cover.
 Place the skillet over medium heat and gradually bring liquid to a simmer.
-Poach sausages until partially-cooked, about 4 to 5 minutes.
-Transfer sausages to a plate and pat dry if needed.
+Poach sausages about 4 to 5 minutes, until partially-cooked.
+Transfer sausages to a plate and pat dry.
 Discard the onions.

-- Meanwhile, prepare a grill for medium-high heat cooking.
-Lightly brush sausages on all sides with oil and arrange on the grill.
-Grill until crisp and nicely browned and sausages are cooked through, about 4 to 6 minutes.
-Transfer sausages to a platter and let rest for 3 minutes.
-Serve as is or on toasted buns with condiments of your choice.
+- Prepare a grill at a medium-high heat temperature.
+Lightly brush sausages with oil on all sides and arrange on the grill.
+Grill until crispy and nicely browned so the sausages are cooked through, about four to six minutes.
+Transfer cooked sausages to a platter and set aside to rest for three minutes.
+Serve as-is or on toasted buns with your favorite choice of condiments.

 - 1 1/4 cup whole wheat flour